riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 $ nextflow run -ansi-log false prep_riboviz.nf -params-file vignette/vignette_config.yaml
 ```

-This is the same invocation as previously, minus `--validate_only` and with an  `-ansi-log false` parameter which ensures that each invocation of a workflow step is displayed on a separate line.
+This is the same invocation as previously, minus `--validate_only` and with an  `-ansi-log false` parameter which ensures that each invocation of a sample-specific workflow step is displayed on a separate line.

 All going well, you should see: